 Olenick, who graduated in May with a degree in mechanical engineering, was joined on the UW team by Kristen Beck (Laramie, mechanical engineering) and Nolan Bray (Riverton, mechanical engineering), Tyrel Hulet (Buffalo, civil engineering) and Alyssa Wechsler (Sheridan, environmental and natural resources).

 The UW team developed a layered mat, roll-out road system and a modular frame design for temporary roads and drilling pads in environmentally-sensitive areas, such as Jonah Field and the Pinedale Anticline Production Area.
 The UW project would reduce ground and habitat disruption by up to 88 percent, Olenick says.

-and used at Jonah Field.
-The synthetic boards are also more resistant
+imported from Louisiana and used at Jonah Field.
+The synthetic boards are also more

 The students fabricated and tested both the mat and roll-out road concepts at the Mountain Cement quarry south of Laramie.